-Knowing the signs and symptoms of colorectal cancer and understanding your risks may prevent this cancer from happening to you, or help you catch it as early as possible.
-Some early stages of colorectal cancer may not show any signs or symptoms.
+Knowing the symptoms of colorectal cancer and understanding your risks may prevent this cancer from happening to you, or help you catch it as early as possible.
+Some early stages of colorectal cancer may not show any signs.
 (Which is why screening is so important).
-If you have any signs or symptoms, do not ignore them.
-You need to tell a doctor.
+If you have any signs or symptoms of colorectal cancer, do not ignore them.

-Not all cases of colorectal cancer will include rectal bleeding or blood in the stool; however, it’s a fairly common sign and should alert you that something’s not right.
+If you notice blood (either bright red or very dark) in the stool (poop), make sure to talk to your doctor.
+Not all cases of colorectal cancer will include rectal bleeding or blood in the stool; however, it’s a fairly common colorectal cancer symptom and should alert you that something’s not right.
 Tell your doctor.
 Rectal bleeding or blood in the stool should never be ignored.
 Sometimes a blood test will reveal anemia (a low red blood cell count), which may indicate further screening is needed to discover the cause of your low blood counts.

 If you’re experiencing rectal bleeding, you should pay attention to the following factors and talk them through with your doctor:

 - The color of the blood and/or stool

 - Whether the blood is on or in the stool

 - If the blood is on the toilet paper or in the toilet bowl

 - If any other symptoms accompany the bleeding

 Bowel habits vary from person to person and can change because of food consumption, temporary infections, or other medical issues.
 While some people have a bowel movement once per day, others may have a few bowel movements per day.
 There is no standard normal for bowel habits, but if you experience significant bowel habit changes or any of the following symptoms, you should seek medical attention.